lwblackledge/file-watcher/README.md

 Enable this setting to also show the Reload/Ignore prompt when the file changes on disk, even if there are no unsaved changes in Atom

+#### Post-Compare Command

+Define an Atom command to run after the compare is shown e.g. split-diff:toggle

+#### Use WatchFile

+Mounted file systems don't support `inotify` and Atom cannot tell when they change.
+This option adds polling and should only be enabled if you are using a mounted file system like Samba or SSHFS.
+There may be a slight delay as it polls every 5 seconds.

 ## License

-MIT License -- Copyright (c) 2015 Laurence Blackledge
+MIT License -- Copyright (c) 2015-2017 Laurence Blackledge